nskysd/2019-spring-gt/README.md

     1.In graph theory, the Chinese postman problem (CPP), is a problem to find a shortest closed path or circuit that visits every edge of an (connected) undirected graph.

-    2. This program can finds the best solution under the condition that the number of vertex with an odd degree is less than 4.
+    2.This program can finds the best solution under the condition that the number of vertex with an odd degree is less than 4.

 ### Solution